 One measurement of a grime-free residence is the relative level of discoloration on a worn white cotton glove that has been swiped by the fingers of a human hand across various locations of a varnished wood floor.
 So during each visit, she performed this operation.
 She showed him the grime and encouraged him to clean it.
 During the visits, he kept a diary and she let him have each glove.

-When her first visit revealed a dirty floor, X resolved to clean it and keep it clean so he developed a self-behavior modification barefoot-to-floor cleaning plan.
+When her first visit revealed a dirty floor, X resolved to clean it and keep it clean so he developed a self-behavioral modification barefoot-to-floor cleaning plan.
 He kept a diary of his progress.

 Tiny pebbles, grains of sand, dirt, dust bunnies, cookie crumbs, and broken potato chip pieces will adhere to the soles of bilaterally symmetric organisms when they ambulate across wooden and linoleum surfaces.
 Mechanoreceptors respond to mechanical cutaneous pressure and distortion when particles adhere to the glabrous epidermis of the anatomical structure.
 Afferent neurons carry the nerve impulses to the central nervous system which mobilizes musculoskeletal responses.